tommyjcarpenter/dev-bootstrap/README.md

 - if you want `vim` installed, your `.vimrc` should be using vim-plug.

 # Config.json
-The idea here is that you write `config.json` to completely describe what you would like linked, installed, ran, etc.
+To use this package, you write a `config.json` to describe what you would like linked, installed, ran, etc.
+That is the only input, other than a few cmd line parameters.

+A sample (actually a copy of my real one!) config is included; see `sample_config.json`

-My personal `config.json` is in a private repo (~/dotfiles/bootstrap_config.json)
+My personal `config.json` is in my private `dotfiles` repo, and I clone it in step 4 above.

 Please see the (evolving) jsonschema for `config.json` in `bootstrap/schema.py` for the full schema.
-But for an overview, these are the major sections:
+These are the major sections:

-1. `comments`: this is just a list of strings for your own keeping since JSON has no native commenting mechanism.
-IE remind yourself why you install something etc.
+1. `comments`: this is a list of strings for your own sanity, since JSON has no native commenting mechanism.
 2. `initial_mkdirs`: directories to be recursively made.
 For example, `~/.ssh/..`.
-You can specify whether to try deleting the directory first, which is sometimes helpful for "rebootstrapping"
+You can specify whether to try deleting the directory first, which is helpful for "rebootstrapping"
 3. `links`: this is a list of softlinked dotfiles, from you `~/dotfiles` directory, that can vary by "location" if you want.
 IE, if you have a `.gitconfig` that you use on "work" machines, and a seperate one you use on "private" machines, you can specify these seperately, and when you run the script, you specify the location.
 There is also a generic `all` key for specifying location-agnostic keys.
 4. `commands`: a list of arbitrary commands to run, which can be specified as os-agnostic, or by OS type.
 Warning, whatever you put here will be executed!.
 While I havent tested this on mac yet, on linux, if the command needs sudo, it will pause and ask for your sudo password using a `STDIN` pipe, so privleged commands are fine.
 5. `packages`: a list of packages to install, which can be specified as os-agnostic, or by OS type.
 Examples of agnostic installs include `npm` and `pip`.
 Examples of `mac` include `brew`.
 You can also include "agnostic" installs in the os-specific sections, for example, "I only want this NPM package installed on my mac".

-# Major TODOs:

-1. User supplied functions, and `vim()` should move to this

 # Install and Running